 Japanese wooden shoe, or Geta (下駄), resembles clogs and flip-flops.
 They are usually used with Yukata or Kimono, and they keep or feet above the ground with a wooden base.

 Have you tried walking on this wooden footwear yet?
 If not, you should try at least once!

 Tips: You can rent Yukata/ Kimono to wear around Yufuin along with Geta.

 Yufuin Floral Village is my favorite place in Yufuin.

-In order to visit Yufuin Floral Village, you will need to walk along the main street from Yufuin station and then turn right.
-Don’t worry, you won’t get lost (There’s a huge sign!)
+To visit Yufuin Floral Village, you will need to walk along the main street from Yufuin station and then turn right.
+Don’t worry.
+You won’t get lost (There’s a huge sign!)

-The village is quite small, but it’s really lovely.
-Each house presents one cartoon character, and you can buy some souvenirs back home.
+The village is quite small, but it’s adorable.
+Each house presents one cartoon character, and you can buy some souvenirs.